kurazu/promises/article/promises.md

 timeout
 ```

-The `Promise` handler run earlier than the `setTimeout` callback, even though the latter was scheduled earlier during the program execution.
+The `Promise` handler runs earlier than the `setTimeout` callback, even though the latter was scheduled earlier during the program execution.

 ### Microtasks